RobGraham/Flyt/docs/FUNCTIONS.md

 	_f("div").find("img")

-This will return all images found in the first div element.
-Future iterations may include a full list of all images in all divs.
+This will return all images found in all divs.

 <br/>